Remuneration Subject to Source Deductions of Québec Income Tax

 - income supplements paid under a government work-incentive project, other than the Return to Work Supplement sponsored by Emploi-Québec;

-- payments made, other than in the course of regular and continuous employment, to a person (including a corporation) not resident in Canada for services the person performed for you in Québec;
+- payments made, other than in the course of regular and continuous employment, to a person (including a corporation) not resident in Canada for services the person performs for you in Québec;

 - amounts paid to a self-employed fisher for his or her fishery products, provided the fisher has completed form TP-1015.N-V, Election by Fishers to Have Income Tax Deducted at Source;